 Installing a shed foundation can be a difficult decision, whether it’s your first or 50th backyard project.
 You must balance durability and cost, and making the wrong tradeoff could cost thousands in portable building or lawn repairs.

-Pouring concrete or installing a concrete slab will provide a durable foundation for your shed, but that doesn’t always mean it’s the best shed base.
+Pouring concrete slab for shed or just installing one will provide a durable foundation for your shed, but that doesn’t always mean it’s the best shed base.

 And you can’t forget several other competing factors, such as local regulations and the installation area, that have significant impacts on the base.